AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 Contact your registrars early (some schools have long processing times), resolve any holds (unpaid balances, missing paperwork) that could block transcript release, and track delivery via the AACOMAS portal.
 Transcripts can take several days to be marked as received and even longer to process.

 Expert Tip: Do a full audit of your academic history before ordering.
-Are you including dual enrollment, summer classes, community college transfer credits?
+Are you including dual enrollment, summer classes, and community college transfer credits?
 Leaving out a transcript, even for a single class, can cause serious delays in verification.

 8. Send Your MCAT Scores